Steve Backshall: BBC TV

 In 2003, he moved to BBC's The Really Wild Show.
 In his first series, he travelled up Australia's east coast from Tasmania to Cape Tribulation.
-In the next series, he travelled around Central America, the Galapagos, and then Southern Africa for the final series in 2006.
+In the next series, he travelled around Central America, the Galapagos Islands, and then Southern Africa for the final series in 2006.
 He competed with fellow naturalist Nick Baker in a series of wildlife challenges.
 After four years, The Really Wild Show was axed so he joined the BBC Natural History Unit's expedition team.

-In Expedition Borneo, BBC 2005, the team went in search of new species.
-With other cavers he made the first exploration of the passages below the mighty 'Solo' sinkhole in the Mulu mountains of Borneo, and also made the first ascent of the north side of Mount Kuli.
+In Expedition Borneo, the team went in search of new species.
+With other cavers, he made the first exploration of the passages below the mighty "Solo" sinkhole in the Mulu mountains of Borneo, and also made the first ascent of the north side of Mount Kuli.

-He co-presented Springwatch Trackers (BBC Two) with Kirsten O'Brien which was broadcast live from the Springwatch farm in Devon between 28 May and 15 June 2007.
+He co-presented Springwatch Trackers with Kirsten O'Brien, which was broadcast live from the Springwatch farm in Devon between 28 May and 15 June 2007.
 Teams of boys and girls were set a series of tracker challenges.

 In 2008, his Deadly 60 was commissioned, followed by the Live n Deadly offshoot, the aim of which was to inspire children to get outside and interested in wildlife and adventure; his live wildlife question and answer appearances attracted up to 14,000 people per event.
 In the "Deadly" programmes he searched for predators that were "Not just deadly to me, but deadly in their own world".
 He dived outside of the cage with great white, bull, great hammerhead, mako and tiger sharks, caught king cobras, black mambas and lanceheads, had a redback spider crawl across his hand and was bitten on the leg by a caiman while searching for anaconda in an Argentine swamp.
 The programmes were transmitted on Nat Geo Wild, Animal Planet and BBC to 157 countries worldwide.
 The fourth season of the series, Deadly Pole to Pole was filmed in 2013–2014 from the Arctic Circle to Antarctica, journeying south through the Americas.
-The scenarios included being hunted by a polar bear whilst kayaking in Svalbard, filming feeding sharks and eagles (using time-slice photography), exploring flooded caves and the insides of a glacier, and catching dozens of species of snake and crocodile.
+The scenarios included being hunted by a polar bear while kayaking in Svalbard, filming feeding sharks and eagles (using time-slice photography), exploring flooded caves and the insides of a glacier, and catching dozens of species of snake and crocodile.
 He was bitten by a shark but was saved by a chain-mail shark suit.
 The finale was diving underneath Antarctic icebergs alongside predatory leopard seal.